Srokusek/obsidian-notes/02 - Courses/Active/Signal, Image and Video/Assignments/SIV Report.md

 	1. What are point clouds
 	2. What is global registration
 	3. What is the data used
+3. Preprocessing
-3. Models
+4. Models
 	1. RANSAC
-	2. FGR (I don't think so)
+	2. FGR
-	3. +ICP (maybe just mention)
-4. Performance
-5. Learned outcomes
+5. Experiments
+6. Results

 # Introduction